The final two candidates and their chances of becoming Conservative leader - ExBulletin

 The final two candidates and their chances of becoming Conservative leader

+Mr Sunak used the interview to take another look at Ms Truss’ approach to taxation, an issue that has dominated the bitter race for No 10.

+Meanwhile, Ms Truss won the backing of former Tory leadership rival Tom Tugendhat, who wrote in The Times that her plans for sweeping tax cuts were ‘based on real Tory principles’.

-Liz Truss and Rishi Sunak are battling to replace Boris Johnson as Conservative Party leader and Prime Minister after reaching the bottom two.
+The pair previously clashed on July 28 as they battle to replace Boris Johnson as Conservative Party leader and Prime Minister.

+Rishi Sunak has the edge over Liz Truss with swing voters, but both are unpopular with the public at large, according to a new YouGov poll.
+Ms Truss is the favorite to win the Tory leadership race and become the next prime minister due to her popularity with grassroots activists.

+However, Mr Sunak leads her among 2019 Conservative voters who are unsure how they will vote in the next election, as well as those who currently intend to vote Labour.

-The pair traded blows in another heated televised debate on Tuesday night, arguing over whether it was “morally wrong” to raise taxes or increase borrowing.
+The July 28 event came after the pair exchanged blows during another heated televised debate on July 26, arguing over whether it was ‘morally wrong’ to raise taxes or increase borrowing .
 However, the debate was cut short when the presenter, Talk TV political editor Kate McCann, passed out on stage.

 Penny Mordaunt, Kemi Badenoch, Tom Tugendhat, Suella Braverman, Jeremy Hunt and Nadhim Zahawi were all eliminated in the first round of MP voting and now rank and file members will choose their winner.